gcrois/gcrois.github.io/_posts/2021-10-26-K0001-platonic-typing.md

 > -- Stanford, [*Platonism in the Philosophy of Mathematics*](https://plato.stanford.edu/entries/platonism-mathematics/)

-try to keep this in mind, as we'll revisit this later in the post. specifically, try to apply it to programming languages, concepts, and objects.
+try to keep this in mind, as we'll revisit this later in the post. specifically, try to apply it to programming languages, concepts, and objects. if you're interested, see our [philosophy page](/philosophy)

+### Skip Ahead

+**NOTE:** if you want to skip ahead to Kata's, system, [click here](#katas-approach)

 ## Type Systems, Semantics

 when we talk about programming, we (primarily) talk about concepts. for example, when we program on whiteboards using [psuedocode](https://en.wikipedia.org/wiki/Pseudocode), loose definitions of types and functions are used. we don't care about the actual implementation, we care about the semantics of the code (i.e. the underlying processes and algorithms). we could say that we are working in a **top down** fashion.

-however, when we're programming in a language, we're usually dealing with an actual implementation. we typically tie functionality directly to the name we choose for a given concept. in this case, programmers are typically working in a **bottom up** fashion. for example, most object-oriented type systems with inheritance are bottom up, since we start with nothing and build up to more specific types.
+however, when we're programming in a language, we're usually dealing with an actual implementation. we typically tie functionality directly to the name we choose for a given concept. in this case, programmers are working in a **bottom up** fashion. for example, most object-oriented type systems with inheritance are bottom up, since we start with nothing and build up to more specific types.

 i've noticed that whiteboard programming is the best way to convey ideas to colleagues when we're working on a difficult problem, because all the "noise" in most programming languages is gone. when you understand a whiteboard full of psuedocode, the distance between math, computer science, and normal language (in our case, English) is reduced by (at least) an order of magnitude. as a result it takes less time to:

   * write/describe an algorithm
   * understand psuedocode written by someone else

-if only there was some way to succinctly represent that in a way that would actually run on a physical machine... but before we can describe such a system, let's remind ourselves of some existing type systems that are being used my millions of programmers in the world today to great effect:
+if only there was some way to succinctly represent that in a way that would actually run on a physical machine... but before we can describe such a system, let's remind ourselves of some existing type systems that are being used my millions of programmers in the real world:

 ### C, C++, C# (3 generations of bottom-up design)